syurchen/underlords/README.md

 - Not detecting player gold

 Plans:
-- [X] Storing results in DB, so they can be accesed later
+- [x] Storing results in DB, so they can be accesed later
-- [ ] Adding queue system
+- [x] Adding queue system (added a bad db-based one)
 - [ ] Fixing bugged heroes
 - [x] Using https://github.com/odota/underlordsconstants for hero data